-The data we have collected is vital in understanding what Harper Adams students need from their flexible education.
-The qualitative comments have been systematically and thematically analysed.
+The data we have collected is really important in understanding what Harper Adams students need from their flexible education.
+The qualitative comments have been systematically, thematically analysed.
 We have separated our findings into separate sections based around themes.
-We found this was the most coherent way to present the qualitative data from course representatives in the focus groups and from students in the online survey.
-All responses have been anonymised and any language which might identify a student/staff member has been removed.
+We found this was the most coherent way to present the qualitative data from the focus groups help with course representatives and the online survey.
+As mentioned in the previous section, all responses have been anonymised and any language which might identify a student/staff member has been removed.

 The survey showed that students have had a mixed experience of online teaching.
-Clearly some students valued and preferred face-to-face delivery and did not enjoy the move to online whilst others benefitted from the experience, suggesting it gave welcome flexibility and an opportunity to work with tools that they found useful.
+Clearly some students value and preferred face-to-face delivery and did not enjoy the move to online, others benefitted for the experience, suggesting it gave welcome flexibility and an opportunity to work with tools that they found useful.
 For the majority of students there were some good aspects and some difficulties.
-All students appeared to recognise that we needed to make the most of the situation as a community and there were many compliments offered regarding how staff had pulled together with students to make learning happen and keep things moving forward.
+All students appeared to recognise that we needed to make the most of the situation as a community and there were many compliments offered to the way that staff had pulled together with students to make learning happen and keep things moving forward.

-The feedback summary below should be seen in that context - there are many areas for improvement, but these are offered in a constructive spirit to ensure we use the online environment in a way that optimizes the student experience.
+The feedback summary below should be seen in that context - there are many areas for improvement but these are offered in a constructive spirit to make sure that we use the online environment in a way that optimizes the student experience.